roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/OSS volumes/Mount a statically provisioned OSS volume.md

 Create an application named oss-static and mount the PVC to the application.

-Run the following command to create a file named oss-static.yaml:
+Run the following command to create an oss-static.yaml file:

 ```
 kubectl create -f oss-static.yaml